 Healthy Teeth and Gums

 All great smiles start with good-looking teeth and gums.
 Make sure you have full confidence that when you show your pearly whites, they’re really white.
-Teeth whitening can help, but you have to make sure your teeth are healthy, which is partly oral hygiene and partly making regular dental checkups.
+Teeth whitening can help, but you have to make sure your teeth are healthy, which is partly oral hygiene and partly making regular dental checkups with Dr. Hahn, our Columbia SC dentist.

 The Right Lipstick